SB643 (2026) Detail

 In the Year of Our Lord Two Thousand Twenty-Six

-AN ACT requiring cities and towns to hold a public hearing and conduct a roll call vote when seeking to override a tax or spending cap.
+AN ACT requiring municipalities to hold a public hearing and conduct a roll call vote when seeking to override a tax or spending cap.

 Be it Enacted by the Senate and House of Representatives in General Court convened:

 1 Statement of Findings.
-The general court finds that:
+The general court hereby finds that:

 I. There is a compelling state interest in promoting transparency, accountability, and citizen participation when municipalities consider overriding locally adopted tax or spending caps.